chrisl8/ArloBot/README.md

-I need to see if there are settings to change for this, see if thare are updates to Navigation in Indigo, and set up my PING/IR sensors to provide Navigation input, and code on the Propeller to provide override fail safe when the PING/IR detect obects within 6 inches.
+I need to see if there are settings to change for this, see if thare are updates to Navigation in Indigo, and set up my PING/IR sensors to provide Navigation input, and code on the Propeller to provide override fail safe when the PING/IR detect obects that the Kinect/Xtion miss due to its height.
 ```
 Please report an issue for any problems or if you need me to clarify anything!